mattppal/blog/src/content/blog/what-is-delta.md

 SELECT * FROM table_name TIMESTAMP AS OF timestamp_expression
 ```

-This works by using those `_delta_log` files we discussed earlier— Delta finds the snapshot closest to the requested timestamp then "replays" the recorded changes.
+This works by using `_delta_log` files.
+Delta finds the snapshot closest to the requested timestamp then "replays" the recorded changes.
+We'll give a demo of what these files look like later in this post!

 A pretty important note [from Delta](https://docs.delta.io/latest/delta-batch.html#query-an-older-snapshot-of-a-table-time-travel):

 > The timestamp of each version N depends on the timestamp of the log file corresponding to the version N in Delta table log.
 Hence, time travel by timestamp can break if you copy the entire Delta table directory to a new location.

+So don't go moving Delta files around!

 ### Scalable Metadata

-Ok, so I'm pretty skeptical of just how scalable Delta is, but they claim:
+Ok, so I'm pretty skeptical of just how scalable Delta metadata is, but they claim:

 > Scalable metadata handling: Leverages Spark distributed processing power to handle all the metadata for petabyte-scale tables with billions of files at ease.